-“Anjali, I love what you are teaching here today.
+“Anjali, I love the storytelling work we are doing here today.
 I will definitely use storytelling skills to inspire my team and engage my customers but I will never use it in front of my boss.”
-Now that is not uncommon for me to hear.
-If you feel this way, this blog series is for you.

 We tell stories to inspire, engage, motivate and influence.
-When it comes to bosses drop the first three which are inspire, engage and motivate.
-The only thing I focus on when telling a story to bosses is – Influence Decisions.
+When it comes to bosses, drop the first three which are inspire, engage and motivate.
+The only thing I focus on when telling a story to bosses is – Influence decision-making

-A good question you should now be asking yourself is – What kind of Story can I tell to influence a decision?
+Now, a question worth asking is – What kind of a story can I tell to influence a decision?